E-path 1

 Sméleden (Björsjö – Jätturn/Tunsan)

-Sméleden is 57 kilometers long and runs through Smedjebacken municipality, from Björsjö via Smedjebacken to Långsjön.
-From Björsjö, you’ll follow the trail south of Dammsjön.
-After a stretch along Highway 50, Sméleden turns northwest towards Göberget.
-Here, you can choose to walk along the utility corridor (as described on Naturkartan) or follow the trail according to a paper map/GPS until you reach Lake Jätterun, south of Lake Tunsan.
+Sméleden is 57 kilometres long and runs in Smedjebacken Municipality, from Björsjö via Smedjebacken to Långsjön.
+From Björsjö you follow the trail south of Lake Dammsjön.
+After a short stretch along National Road 50, the trail turns northwest towards Göberget.

-Distance: approximately 57 km
+Distance: approx. 57 km

-Tip: Learn more about Sméleden
+Tip: Read more about Sméleden (opens in new tab)

 Trail maps and books: 66 Ludvika Sverigeserien 1:50,000 (Norstedts Kartor), Naturkartan (opens in new tab)